Hiking Varmland is an Essential Way to Experience Sweden

 Difficulty: Difficult – Distance: 6.8 Km (4.3 mi.) – Duration: Approx. 4 hours – Coordinates: N 60° 17.624 E 13° 28.092 (North of Ekshärad)- Transport: Rent a car to get here

-Since this trail is harder than the others, don’t forget to have durable boots on.
-I highly recommend waterproof Salomon boots.
-Mine have lasted for years and recently, I’ve been having problems with them being waterproof.
-But they survived longer than I had expected.
-It was actually my hubby that made me realize how important your shoes are when it comes to hiking out in nature!
-Never again will I use crappy $20 shoes.
-I tried that once, I walked them to their death!
-It was so hot and the trail I was on lasted around a whole day.
-My shoes melted!
-The next day, I had to walk out of that canyon with melted bottoms on my shoes, what a hike!
+This trail is tougher than the others, so make sure you wear boots that can last.
+I really think you should get waterproof Salomon boots.
+Mine have been around for years, but lately I’ve been having trouble with them being waterproof.
+But they lived longer than I thought they would.
+My husband showed me how important shoes are when you’re hiking in the woods.
+I will never wear $20 shoes again.
+I did that once and walked them to death!
+The path I was on went on for a whole day and it was really hot.
+My shoes got warm!
+I had to walk out of that canyon the next day with burned bottoms on my shoes.
+What a trip!

 Brattfallet and Halgaleden